The world started without him. It continued well after, as well.

-In particular, he enjoyed the breeze the would swoop down from the mountains in the West, curl around his house like a cat circling it's rest.
-The wind would crep in to every nook and cranny in the place, laying silt on every surface available for rest.
+In particular, he enjoyed the breeze that would swoop down from the mountains in the West, curl around his house like a cat circling it's rest.
+The wind would crept in to every nook and cranny in the place, laying silt on every available surface.

-He enjoyed the creak of the old wood and the whistle that came from the tin roof that had long since become loose from the constant gusts across the prairies.
+He enjoyed the creak of the old wood and the whistle from the tin roof that had long since become loose from the constant prairie gusts.

-On most nights, the sound soothed him off to sleep.
+On most nights, the sound of the wind soothed him off to sleep.
 But not this evening.

 He had been awake since 6 am, just before the sun had broken.
-But even in the lateness of evening, he could not find a nod.
-His mind was wandering, fixating upon the things that had gone wrong in his life.
+But even in the lateness of evening, he couldn't find a nod.
+His mind was fixating upon the things that had gone wrong in his life.

 He had not been a social man.
 He had picked the house and the land he inhabited to escape the city he had once visited for 10 years in his youth.
 But the move had not always worked the trick he had hoped.
 His mind still returned there, not letting him escape the tendrils that had wound around his past, urban life.